anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

 ```

 ## IBC validity predicate
-IBC validity predicate validates that the IBC-related transactions are correct by checking the ledger state.
+IBC validity predicate validates that the IBC-related transactions are correct by checking the ledger state including prior and posterior.
 It is executed after a transaction has written IBC-related state.
 For the performance, IBC validity predicate is a [native validity predicate](ledger/vp.md#native-vps) that are built into the ledger.

 ```rust
 impl NativeVp for IbcVp {